Why Denoise?

 res.raise_for_status()

-print(f"Denoised audio URL: {res.json()['data']['url']}")
+print(f"Denoised Audio URL: {res.json()['data']['url']}")

 except requests.exceptions.RequestException as e: